dkblinux98/CircleRSS/Readme.md

 ## There are two functions available here.

-* The first creates an RSS Feed from your Circle.so space and provides an html widget to display the RSS feed on a website that is external to your Circle.so community.
+* The first creates an RSS Feed from your Circle.so space and provides a html widget to display the RSS feed on a website that is external to your Circle.so community.
 * The second uses an RSS Feed external to your Circle.so community to make posts to a Circle.so space A personal one-offish project to create an RSS feed of Circle.so posts to be included on a Squarespace page